sthaid/proj_neutron/README.txt

 main.c:
 - Maintains an array of pulse count data: 'static pulse_count_t data[MAX_DATA];'
   - When in playback mode, this array is filled by the initialize() routine, using data from a file.
   - When in live mode, new entries are added to this array, once per second, by the publish() routine.
-The publish routine is called in the following flow: mccdaq_consumer_thread()  util_mccdaq.c: This thread detects that data from the
+The publish routine is called in the following flow: mccdaq_consumer_thread()  util_mccdaq.c: This thread detects that
-                |                 ADC is available, and calls mccdaq_callback (g_cb) with
+                |                 data from ADC is available, and calls
-                |                 this data.
+                |                 mccdaq_callback (g_cb) with this data
                 v
-        mccdaq_callback()         mccdaq_cb.c: This routine scans the ADC data for pulses,
+        mccdaq_callback()         mccdaq_cb.c: This routine scans the ADC data
-                |                 and keeps track of the number of pulses and their heights
+                |                 for pulses, and keeps track of the number of
+                |                 pulses and their heights in the pulse_count.
-                |                 in the pulse_count.bucket[] array.
-Each element of the
+                |                 bucket[] array.
+Each element of the bucket
-                |                 bucket array is for a different range of pulse height.
-Once per
+                |                 array is for a different range of pulse
-                |                 second the pulse_count is passed to publish(), and the pulse_count
+                |                 height.
+Once per second the pulse_count is
+                |                 passed to publish(), and the pulse_count
-                |                 is then zeroed in preparation for analyzing the next second of
+                |                 is then zeroed in preparation for analyzing
-                |                 ADC data.
+                |                 the next second of ADC data.
                 v
         publish()                 main.c: This routine appends the pulse_count input data, to the pulse_count_t data array that is defined in main.c
 - Uses the curses library to draw a plot of CPM vs time, or CPM vs histogram bucket.
 - When in Live Mode, the live_mode_write_data_thread monitors for newly published pulse_count_t being added to the data[] array.
 And when new data is added, this thread will write the data to the neutron_yyyy-mm-dd_hh-mm-ss.dat file.

 util_mccdaq.c:
 - mccdaq_producer_thread: reads data from the ADC, using USB; and stores the values in g_data
 - mccdaq_consumer_thread: detects when new ADC values are available in g_data, and calls g_cb (mccdaq_callback), passing the new ADC values to mccdaq_callback

 mccdaq_cb.c:
 - the mccdaq_callback() routine scans the ADC data for pulses, and calls the publish() routine (in main.c), once per second, with the pulse count values.